weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 **NOTE: if there are synonyms in the text, try to use the argument `synonym` in the function `text2graph`.** You can find more details about it on the page of this function.

-**NOTE: You need to place the smaller words at the end of the key-term list if there are some bigger key-terms containing smaller ones.** For example, a text includes three key-terms called "the great waterfall", "waterfall" and "water".
+**NOTE: When creating the key-term list, it's important to place smaller words at the end of the list if there are larger words containing smaller ones.** For example, a text includes three key-terms called "the great waterfall", "waterfall" and "water".
 In this case, the term "waterfall" contains all the five characters in the term "water", and the term "the great waterfall" contains characters in "waterfall" and "water", so we need to define the key-term list like `ket_term = ["the great waterfall", "waterfall", "water"]`, which enables the bigger words being identified before the smaller ones (e.g., the string "the great waterfall" would not be identified as the term "water").

 ### 2.1.6 Load a text via code